htcondor/htcondor/docs/version-history/development-release-series-89.rst

    allows users to use different accounts from the same machine.
-   However, if a user started an EC2 instance with the privileges necessary to start other instances, and ran HTCondor in that instance, HTCondor was unable to use that instance’s privileges; the user still had to specify their credentials.
-Instead, the user may now specify ``FROM INSTANCE`` instead of the name of a credential file to indicate that HTCondor should use the instance’s credentials.
+   However, if a user started an EC2 instance with the privileges necessary to start other instances, and ran HTCondor in that instance, HTCondor was unable to use that instance's privileges; the user still had to specify their credentials.
+Instead, the user may now specify ``FROM INSTANCE`` instead of the name of a credential file to indicate that HTCondor should use the instance's credentials.

-   By default, any user with access to a privileged EC2 instance has access to that instance’s privileges.
+   By default, any user with access to a privileged EC2 instance has access to that instance's privileges.
 If you would like to make use of this feature, please read `HTCondor Annex Customization Guide <../cloud-computing/annex-customization-guide.html>`__ before adding privileges (an instance role) to an instance which allows